devashish2002/Capstone-Equity_in_crime_prediction/README.md

-# (Ongoing) Fairness and Equity in Hot-spot policing
+# Accuracy and Equity in Hot-spot policing
 Code for capstone project

-By predicting emerging geographic hot-spots of violent crime, we can target police patrols and other interventions to reduce the societal harms resulting from violence.
-The recent National Institute of Justice Crime Forecasting Challenge compared the predictive accuracy of multiple machine learning approaches using historical data from Portland, Oregon.
-However, given that different societal processes (e.g., gangs, substance abuse, and mental health) may be driving the patterns of violent crime in different jurisdictions, it is not yet known which methodological approaches achieve high accuracy across cities.
-Moreover, predictive policing creates moral and ethical concerns, such as fairness and equity, which have been well-documented yet have not typically been incorporated into the design and evaluation of such systems.
-Thus the goal of this project is to use open crime data from multiple urban areas in order to develop and evaluate multiple machine learning methods with respect to both effectiveness and equity.
-The team will create appropriate evaluation metrics and will develop approaches that optimize these metrics across multiple cities, with the goals of producing fairer, more effective, and more generalizable predictive policing methods.
+Abstract - Several recent studies have demonstrated the efficacy of proactive policing strategies for crime prevention.
+By predicting emerging geographic hot-spots of violent crime, we can target police patrols and other interventions.
+However, predictive policing creates moral and ethical concerns, such as fairness and equity, which have been well-documented, yet have not been typically incorporated into the design and evaluation of such systems.
+In this work we develop machine learning methods to predict hot-spots of crime and present a way to measure equity among those areas.
+We then adjust the predictions based on the defined equity metric and analyze the trade-offs between accuracy and equity.
+We also see the performance of the two models based on the racial distribution of the targeted population.

+## Folder RandomForest
+Contains code used to model Random Forests on Census Tracts in NYC

+## Folder Chicago
+Contains the code for initial exploratory analysis done on Crime data of Chicago